Slow Cooker Pork Verde

 • Lime juice

-Why I use Pork Loin for this recipe:
+Why I use Pork Loin for this recipe

 Pork Verde can be made with pork shoulder, country pork ribs, or pork loin.
 To keep this recipe super easy with minimal work I use a boneless pork loin.
 This cut of meat usually has a thin layer of fat on the outside of the roast that cooks down perfectly with the meat.
 I love this because I don't have to fish out lumps of fat.
 The thin layer of fat on a pork loin also gives this dish flavor without it being too greasy or oily.
 Boneless country pork ribs are also a great option here.